Tshiamo4/MenuFinal/README.md

 # TasteHub - Menu Management Application

-A professional React Native mobile application for restaurant menu management.
-TasteHub allows users to create, manage, filter, and analyze menu items with ease.
+An expert React Native mobile application for managing menus in restaurants.
+Users can easily create, manage, filter, and analyze menu items with TasteHub.

-## 📱 Features
+## Features

 ### Home Tab
-- **Dashboard Overview**: View total menu items at a glance
+-**Dashboard Overview**: See the entire menu at a glance;

-- **Price Analytics**: Calculate and display average prices by course type (Starter, Main, Dessert)
+**Price Analytics**: Determine and show the average prices for each course type (Starter, Main, Dessert);

-- **Complete Menu Display**: Browse all menu items with detailed information
+**Complete Menu Display**: Review every menu item with comprehensive details;

-- **Real-time Statistics**: Dynamic updates as items are added or removed
+**Real-time Statistics**: Update dynamically when items are added or removed.

 ### Add Tab
-- **Quick Item Creation**: Add menu items with name, course, description, and price
+-**Easy Item Creation**: Include menu items with price, name, course, and description;

-- **Course Selection**: Easy-to-use chip buttons for course type selection
+**Course Selection**: Utilize simple chip buttons to select the type of course;

-- **Form Validation**: Built-in validation to ensure all fields are completed
+**Form Validation**: Ensure all fields are filled out;

-- **Item Management**: View and delete existing items directly from the Add tab
+**Item Management**: View and remove existing items straight from the Add tab.

 ### Filter Tab
-- **Smart Filtering**: Filter menu items by course type
+- **Smart Filtering**: Sort menu items according to the type of course -
+-
-- **Result Counter**: See how many items match your filter criteria
+-  **Result Counter**: View the number of items that meet your filter criteria.
+-
-- **Clear Display**: View filtered results in an organized card layout
+-  **Clear Display**: See the filtered results in a neat card layout.
+-
-- **Quick Reset**: Easy "All" button to reset filters
+-   **Quick Reset**: Simply press the "All" button to reset the filters.

-## 🚀 Getting Started
+## Getting Started

 ### Prerequisites